FREE UK POSTAGE!

-- Spring Tool Techniques Booklet - includes step-by-step instructions and photos of how to do both the loopy and shaggy rag rug techniques using the latch hook.
+- Spring Tool Techniques Booklet - includes step-by-step instructions and photos of how to do the shaggy rag rug technique using the spring tool.

 - Marker Pen - for sketching out your design onto the hessian.

-- FREE Practice Hessian - this small bit of hessian allows you to practice the two techniques of rag rugging before moving onto your actual rag rug projects.
+- FREE Practice Hessian - this small bit of hessian allows you to practice the two techniques of rag rugging before moving onto your actual rag rug project.

-- FREE Crafty Notebook - a great crafty notebook with plain and striped pages for you to brainstorm all your crafty creations.
+- FREE Crafty Notebook - a great crafty notebook with plain and lined pages for you to brainstorm all your crafty creations.